ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 2/readme.md

 ### Data Used in this Analysis

-The following datasets will be initially explored in the EDA:

 **Red Light Camera Data** – List of red light cameras installed in the city of Toronto.
 This data can be found in The City of Toronto Open Data Catalogue.

 https://portal0.cf.opendata.inter.sandbox-toronto.ca/dataset/red-light-cameras/